rcpch/growth-references/README.md

 A repository for all Growth References, internationally.
 We are working on a standardised serialisation format for growth references.

 The UK references are only useable under MRC license.
+The WHO or CDC data are freely available open data.

-The WHO or CDC data are freely available and open source
+This is not an exhaustive list but the aim is to be a repository for all LMS references, not only for growth but for all other physiological parameters.

-This is not an exhaustive list but the aim is to be a repository for all references, not only growth but all biological charts.
+We welcome submissions to the repository to build the collection - please send pull requests or contact us on growth.digital@rcpch.ac.uk.

-We welcome submissions to the repository to build the collection - please send pull requests.
+We are working on a 'standard format' of JSON that will contain reference metadata as well as the LMS tables themselves, in a 'key-value' format that makes programmatic lookups safe and reliable.

 Along with the data file, we request the following: